Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs

 where the $\textup{Error}_{\textup{Quad}}$ term is assumed to go to zero as $N\to \infty$.
 In fact, when the data, $x_i$, are independent identically distributed random variables it can be shown that $\textup{Error}_{\textup{Quad}} = \mathcal{O}(N^{-1/2})$ with high probability \cite{singer,variablebandwidth}.
-The qualifier `with high probability' is required because the data set is random and there is a finite (but extremely small) probability of all the data points landing in a small ball on the manifold, which would clearly lead to a significant error in the quadrature formula.
-However, the probability of all such high-error events can be made arbitrarily small as $N^{-1/2}$ approaches zero \cite{singer,variablebandwidth}.
+The qualifier `with high probability' is required because the data set is random and there is a finite (but extremely small) probability of all the data points landing in for instance, a small ball on the manifold.
+This would clearly lead to a significant error in the quadrature formula in most cases.
+However, the probability of all such high-error events can be made arbitrarily small as $N^{-1/2}$ approaches zero \cite{variablebandwidth, singer}.
 Finally, notice that if we represent $f$ by a vector $\vec f_i = f(x_i)$ then we can represent $\mathcal{K}$ with the matrix {with entries} ${\bf K}_{ij} = K(\epsilon,x_i,x_j)$ so that $({\bf K}\vec f \,)_i = \mathcal{K}f(x_i)$.

-The intuition behind the kernel function is that the exponential decay localizes the integral to an ${\epsilon}$-ball around $x$, and in this neighborhood the Euclidean distance $|x-y|$ is close to the geodesic distance $d_g(x,y)$ (under appropriate assumptions on the manifold and embedding).
-Thus, as $\epsilon \to 0$ the integral $\mathcal{I}f(x)$ can be shown to converge to the semigroup $e^{\epsilon^2\Delta}$ associated to the intrinsic Laplacian $\Delta$, so that
+The intuition behind the kernel function is that the exponential decay localizes the integral to an ${\epsilon}$-ball around $x$, and in this neighborhood the Euclidean distance $d_{\RR^d}(x,y)=\norm{x-y}{\RR^d}$ is close to the geodesic distance $d_g(x,y)$ (under appropriate assumptions on the manifold and embedding).
+Thus, as $\epsilon \to 0$ the integral $\mathcal{I}f(x)$ can be shown \cite{laplacianeigenmaps} to converge to the semigroup $e^{\epsilon^2\Delta}$ associated to the intrinsic (negative definite) Laplace-Beltrami operator $\Delta$, so that

 In fact, a more detailed asymptotic analysis \cite{diffusion,hein2007convergence} reveals that for any kernel function of the form